notEthan/jsi/README.md

 # => true
 ```

-... and validations on the nested schema instances (`#phone` here), showing in this example validation failure:
+... and validations on the nested schema instances (`#phone` here), showing in this example validation failure on /phone/0/number:

 ```ruby
 bad = Contact.new_jsi({'phone' => [{'number' => [5, 5, 5]}]})